mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify the signature on the GroupInfo object.
 The signature input comprises all of the fields in the GroupInfo object except the signature field.
-The public key and algorithm are taken from the credential in the leaf node of the member with `MemberId` `signer`.
+The public key and algorithm are taken from the credential in the leaf node of the member with KeyPackageID `signer`.
 If this verification fails, return an error.

 * Verify the integrity of the ratchet tree.